 4. Hone Your Haggling Skills

-With the patient encouragement of a colleague, I learned the subtle nuances involved in bartering for goods, which also did wonders for my confidence.
+Haggling is the most common and accepted form of negotiation within the souq, and I was initially terrified to participate in it.
+With the patient encouragement of a colleague, I learned the subtle nuances of bartering for goods, which also improved my confidence.

 5. Negotiate Your Taxis